DevSherman/RadialMenu/README.md

 ![3](https://user-images.githubusercontent.com/10392153/196838608-ceff4b1f-d949-4501-95f0-b89587fc7a54.png)

 And this is the configuration of one category, can it content an another category or simple a list of items (its rare a combination of both)
 Categories need a backItem and backCategory to return as the image.
-The MainMenu (fisrt category displayed) does not need it.
+The MainMenu (first category displayed) does not need it.
 ![2](https://user-images.githubusercontent.com/10392153/196838912-74e6778b-8889-45cc-9291-0005ca871b66.png)

 And the items is customizable, only content a prefab